adagrad/findb_dolthub/Readme.md

 There is not much free available financial to support a research driven project.
 On the other hand a lot of APIs exist to obtain information of any individual asset.
 What is clearly missing is a broader access to the data in contrast to very specific API calls.
 To perform a research task the tool of choice usually is SQL.
-However, since a lot of researchers will use python, pandas and jupyterlab there is also an API server which directly streams pandas DataFrames as simple as this:
+However, since a lot of researchers will use python, pandas and jupyterlab there is also an [API server available on github](https://github.com/adagrad/findb_dolthub) which directly streams pandas DataFrames as simple as this:

 ```python
 import pandas as pd